ShaigroRB/playground-procedural-generation/pixel-art/floor/README.md

 2. Change the space between vertical delimitations.
    This is computed using the canvas width.
    I advise to stay between **4** and **8**.
 Otherwise, you will either end up with the same results, either bad looking results *most of the time*.
+3. Enable/disable intersections drawing.
+   Sometimes you get really interesting variations but the intersections are no good.
+4. Change the maximum distance for connected intersections.
+   This is computed using the canvas width.
+   This determines whether intersections on the same row should be connected or not.

 ### Colors
 You can either define the colors used manually or automatically.